markopostma/jquery.scrollfx/README.md

 This option effects the overall performance of your website.
 The higher the precision, the 'smoother' the effects.
 If you don't want to overheat your users' GPU or CPU your should reduce this number.

+# Compatibility
+This plugin has been tested on Google Chrome, Safari (retina display) and on an iPhone6.

 # Development

 ### v 0.0.1 (7 february 2016)